stevenalexander/docker-authentication-authorisation/README.md

 ## TODO list

 - smart redirects on 401 when no AccessToken, saving target URL in query and redirecting when logged in
+	- on authentication fail should display validation error
 - main template should look for callerId header and show login/logout accordingly
 - 401/404/500 pages
 - tests